xmacex/xmacex.github.io/README.md

 ## A selection of talks

+- Avoiding or escalating the current tragicomedy?
+Reflections on two positions in political ethnography, with Markus Rudolfi.
+AK politische Ethnographie, München, 2026.
 - Software maintenance as materialization of common knowledge.
 Maintenance and Philosophy SIG of The Society for Philosophy and Technology, online, 2025.
 - »If it looks like a signature…« A meditation on bodies and PDFs, with Tilman Richter.
-Medien\|Denken.
-Bochum, 2025.
+Medien\|Denken, Bochum, 2025.
 - Care, the computer, and us in virtual lifeworlds.
 Computer Care Day, Bochum, 2025.
 - Wow, PDF is such an assemblage: Let’s talk about network like, rhizomatic and unstable aspects of the Portable Document Format.
 RUSTlab lecture serie, Bochum, 2025.
 - Talks like an object, walks like an assemblage.
 Let's talk about the PDF.
 STS Italia, Milano, 2025.